joemoose/psiops/docs/attribution.md

 # Attribution

 **PSIOPS** is inspired by the DIY spirit and innovative ideas of many outstanding independent roleplaying games.
+This attribution is lengthy, in the hope that it might offer some RPG gems you haven’t yet read.

 - Attack and defense rolls mechanic inspired by [*Vagabonds of Dyfed*](https://www.drivethrurpg.com/en/product/240583/Vagabonds-of-Dyfed), authored by Ben Dutter, copyright Sigil Stone Publishing, 2018.
 - Core drives and neural weapons inspired by [*FIST: Ultra Edition*](https://claymorerpgs.itch.io/fist), a product of CLAYMORE Roleplaying Games, written by B. Everett Dutton, Ripley Caldwell, T.H.
 Cochlin, Back-Alley Coalition, and Max Danley, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).